Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 * data mover kernel (`datamover.[hw|hw_emu].xo`)
 * connections interfaces defined in system configuration file (system.cfg)

-To see a schematic view of the design with the extended platform as shown in the following figure, open in Vivado tools:
+To see a schematic view of the design with the extended platform as shown in the following figure, open in the Vivado tool:

 `build/fir_hls_$(N_FIR_FILTERS)firs_$(N_FIR_TAPS)taps/[hw|hw_emu]/_x/link/vivado/vpl/prj/prj.xpr`